jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 the format remains the same but only the authenticated user id is present on that UFile.

-The following may occur if ufileX_alias is requested as an identified collection and ufileY_alias is requested as only the users own value.
+The following is an example where ufileX is requested under aliasX as an identified collection and ufileY is requested under aliasY as only the users own value:

 .. code-block:: json

     {
-      "ufileX_alias": {
+      "aliasX": {
           "real_id1": {"some-prop":7},
           "authenticated_id": {"some-prop":7},
           "real_id2": {"some-prop":7}
       },
-      "ufileY_alias":{"authenticated_id":"some_string"}
+      "aliasY":{"authenticated_id":"some_string"}
     }